-Ring Resume from Soft Off Setting this option to Enabled will cause the system to wake up when the modem detects an incoming call.
-RTC Alarm Resume from Soft Off Set this option to Enabled will enable the system to wake up at a predetermined time as set by the next four items.
+Alarin Set this option to Enabled will enable the system ne from Soft to wake up at a predetermined time as set by the next four items.
 The system will compare the settings of the options below to the time in the RTC (as displayed in the Standard CMOS Setup) and wake up at the desired time.

-RTC Alarm Date; RTC Alarm Hour; RTC Alarm Minute; RTC Alarm Second These four options set the date and the time for the system to wake up at a desired moment.
+RTC Alarm Date;These four options set the date and the time forRTC Alarm Hour;the system to wake up at a desired moment.RTC AlarmMinute;RTC AlarmSecond